type0-1/DCU/README.md

-Each file contains the DCU CA code to each module, the task solutions for each week.
+Each file contains the DCU CA code to each module, the task solutions for each week along with Project Euler solutions.